IshimotoLab/palomCLI_for_RePROBE/README.md

 1. Create conda environment and install `palom` according to the [instruction](https://github.com/labsyspharm/palom).

-1. Copy `palomCLI4RePROBE.py` to your `palom` environment.
+2. Copy `palomCLI4RePROBE.py` to your PC.

+3. Activate your `palom` environment and install `natsort`.

     ```sh
-    cp palomCLI4RePROBE.py /PathToYourConda/envs/palom/lib/python3.10/site-packages/palom/cli/palomCLI4RePROBE.py
-    ```

-    You have to change the path according to your installed python version.

-1. Activate your `palom` environment and install `natsort`.

-    ```sh
     conda activate palom
     pip install natsort
     ```

-1. Now you can use palom with one-liner!
+4. Now you can use palom with one-liner!

     Check the details with the help commands.

     ```sh
-    (palom) username:~$ palom --help
+    (palom) username:~$ palomCLI4RePROBE.py --help
     usage: palom [-h] -f FOLDERPATH -r REFNAME [-o OUTPUTNAME]

     Piecewise alignment for layers of mosaics